Gillingham bus disaster

-The Gillingham bus disaster occurred outside Chatham Dockyard, Kent on the evening of 4 December 1951.
+The Gillingham bus disaster occurred outside Chatham Dockyard, Kent, England, on the evening of 4 December 1951.
 A double-decker bus ploughed into a company of fifty-two young members of the Royal Marines Volunteer Cadet Corps, aged between nine and thirteen.
 Twenty-four of the cadets were killed and eighteen injured; at the time it was the highest loss of life in any road accident in British history, until it was surpassed by the 1975 Dibbles Bridge coach crash which killed 33.

 Accident

 The company was marching from Melville Barracks to the Royal Naval Barracks, Chatham, to attend a boxing tournament.
 It was divided into three platoons; the rear platoon consisted of new recruits who had not yet received uniforms.
 They were generally under the command of cadet non-commissioned officers (NCOs); the only adult present was the contingent adjutant, Lieutenant Clarence Murrayfield Carter, a regular Royal Marines officer.
 The column was about fifteen yards long and was marching three abreast on the left-hand side of the road.
 It was showing no lights, there being no official requirement to do so, and the boys in uniform were wearing Royal Marines standard-issue dark blue battledress and berets, although they had white belts and white lanyards on their shoulders.